Updated on March 8th, 2025 by Felix Martinez

 Competitive Advantages & Recession Performance

-The competitive advantage for Nordson lies in its proprietary precision technologies.
+Nordson’s competitive advantage lies in its proprietary precision technologies.
 The business offers specialized and essential components used in various manufacturing processes.

-This has enabled Nordson to muster an enormous installed base of customers spread all over the world.
-Due to its extensive global presence, Nordson has been able to diversify its revenue both geographically and by industry and segment.
+This has enabled Nordson to muster an enormous installed base of customers worldwide.
+Due to its extensive global presence, Nordson has diversified its revenue geographically and by industry and segment.

 However, this does not imply that Nordson is immune to economic downturns.
 Earnings decreased by -32% for the year during the Great Financial Crisis before rapidly increasing.
 Given the company’s reliance on global expansion, another recession could reduce its projections for near-term growth.